DevendraDevadiga/raspberry-optee-i2c/README.md

 # raspberry-optee-i2c
-OP-TEE I2C Driver for Raspberry Pi
+OP-TEE I2C Driver for Raspberry Pi (*Not tested.....)

 Refer this article for more information: